doublesymmetry/react-native-track-player/docs/API.md

     duration: 411
 };

-// Add the tracks to the queue: await TrackPlayer.add([track1, track2, track3]);
+// You can then [add](https://react-native-kit.github.io/react-native-track-player/documentation/#addtracks-insertbeforeindex) the items to the queue await TrackPlayer.add([track1, track2, track3]);
 ```